multiversx/mx-exchange-sc/dex/farm/README.md

     );
 ```

-This endpoint received one payment, and that is the Farm Position.
-Based on an internal counter that the contract keeps track of, that is __rps__ - meaning reward per share, the contract can calculate the reward that it needs to return to the caller for those specific tokens that he have sent.
-The output will consist of two payments: the LP tokens initially added and the accumulated reward.
+This endpoint receives one payment, and that is the Farm Position.
+Based on an internal counter that the contract keeps track of, which is the __rps__ - meaning reward per share, the contract can calculate the reward that it needs to return to the caller for those specific tokens that he has sent.
+The output will consist of two payments: the LP tokens initially added and the accumulated rewards.

-This contract simulates per-block-reward-generation by keeping track of the last block it generated mex and keep updating is on every endpoint execution.
-Everytime an execution happens the contract will generate the rewards for previous blocks.
-This is the case for the first successful TX inside a block, so only once per block does this check has to be made and the action has to be taken.
+This contract simulates per-block-reward-generation by keeping track of the last block that generated mex and keeps updating on every endpoint execution.
+Everytime an execution happens, the contract will generate the rewards for previous blocks.
+This is the case for the first successful TX inside a block, so only once per block this check has to be made and the action to be taken.

-If a user decides to early exit and take the penalty, this contract will take a part of its input LP tokens and will used them to buyback-and-burn MEX.
+If a user decides to exit too early and to support the penalty, this contract will take a part of its input LP tokens and will used them to buyback-and-burn MEX.
 This is done via a smart contract call to the configured pair contract address, via __removeLiquidityAndBuybackAndBurnToken__ endpoint.

 ### claimRewards